St Alban the Martyr

-A new church of red brick with stone dressings, designed by John Loughborough Pearson in Early English style, was started at the corner of Conybere Street and Stanhope Street in 1880 but not completed until 19 years later and then with an unfinished tower.
+A large new church of red brick with stone dressings, designed by John Loughborough Pearson in Early English style, was started at the corner of Conybere Street and Stanhope Street in 1880 but not completed until 19 years later and then with an unfinished tower.

 This is a large tall building with stone-vaulted roofs, apsidal chancel, clerestoried nave, aisles, transepts and north and south chapels.
 Although far from finished, it opened in 1881; it was consecrated in 1899.
 The tower was completed in 1938 by architect E F Reynolds.